35 Nearly Forgotten House Cleaning Tips From the Past

 Polish Your Silver

 Banish the tarnish with this simple solution from reader Lois Kreider of Lebanon, Pennsylvania.
 “Place silver in an aluminum pan or in your kitchen sink lined with aluminum foil.
 Sprinkle with 3 tablespoons of baking soda and cover with boiling water.
 Let stand for 10 to 12 minutes.
-See what else is really great to do with aluminum foil.

 Soak Your Shower Head

 To remove hard water buildup on your shower head, reader Jennie Krell, El Cajon, California says, “Pour some white distilled vinegar in a plastic bag and place it around the shower head so the head is completely submerged.
 Tie the bag around the pipe and leave it overnight.
 You’ll find the showerhead will spray like new again in the morning.”
-Make sure you avoid these cleaning mistakes that are making your home dirtier.

 When her handheld can opener gets balky, Ruth Brennan of Tuscaloosa, Alabama, says she uses a toothbrush, hot water and dishwashing detergent to clean it.
 “After cleaning, lubricate the opener with vegetable oil and set it aside for a while.
 Wipe off the excess oil and it will work like new.”